aturcotte/exquires/docs/USAGE.rst

 Manually aggregating data
 =========================

-The :program:`exquires-report` program aggregates the image comparison data before printing it to standard output or writing it to a file by calling :program:`exquires-aggregate` (see :ref:`aggregate-module`).
+The :ref:`exquires-report` program aggregates the image comparison data before printing it to standard output or writing it to a file by calling :ref:`exquires-aggregate`.

-You can call :program:`exquires-aggregate` directly on any list of numbers by
+You can call :ref:`exquires-aggregate` directly on any list of numbers by
 using:

 .. code-block:: console